How Finance as a Service Helps SaaS Companies Grow

 Using Cloud-Based FaaS Platforms

 The concept behind FaaS is that it provides software tools, such as invoicing and billing applications, which are pre-built and easy to use via a web browser or an app on mobile devices.
-Rather than building these from scratch, SaaS companies can integrate FaaS into their applications to reduce time spent on repetitive tasks and focus more on building their core product or service.

 The SaaS company pays a monthly fee for access to these prebuilt software tools rather than hiring staff with financial expertise in-house.
 This is more cost-effective and gives SaaS providers access to these tools where and when they need them.